jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 eCrime adversaries.
 The telecommunications industry remained in second place, driven in large part by targeted intrusion adversaries that conduct operations against telecommunications providers, likely to fulfill their surveillance, intelligence and counterintelligence collection priorities.
-Notable changes in this years list include increased activity against the healthcare and academic industries.
+Notable changes in this year’s list include increased activity against the healthcare and academic industries.
 This year, intrusions in the healthcare industry were predominantly carried out by eCrime adversaries (eCrime affiliate activity against the healthcare industry is explored in detail later in this report).
 In contrast, last year, OverWatch reported a significant amount of targeted intrusion activity against the healthcare industry, particularly related to involvement in COVID\-19 related research.
 Looking at the